prchinmay/3d_sensor_fusion/README.md

 are given as translation and rotation in 3D.

 ### Task
 Below is a schematic of the incoming data over time.
+Note that the frequencies do not match the actual data. and E, L and C denote ego-motion, LiDAR and camera data, respectively.
 Since the vehicle has moved between measurements, the data requires to compensate for this ego-motion to properly align the sensor data.
-In this assignment, the data is processed and visualized in a common reference frame.
+In this assignment, the goal is to processes the incoming data and visualized in a common reference frame.

 ![frame](pics/frame.PNG)

+Schematic of the measured data coming from the sensors over time.

 ## Solution